-- 1 In the quarter ended March 31, 2018, as a result of the related cash collections being higher than previously estimated and cash collection trends, the Company updated its revenue estimates and recognized an additional \$0.7 million of revenue for certain tests performed in 2017. - 2 In the quarter ended June 30, 2017, as a result of the related cash collections being higher than previously estimated and cash collection trends, the Company updated its revenue estimates and recognized an additional \$1.0 million of revenue for certain tests performed in 2016. - 3 The Company recognized \$3.5 million of incremental revenue during the quarter ended September 30, 2016 upon test delivery that previously would not have been recognized until cash was received.
-The \$3.5 million of incremental revenue represented 19% of the \$18.6 million in Q3 2016 total revenue.
+- 1 In the quarter ended March 31, 2018, as a result of the related cash collections being higher than previously estimated and cash collection trends, the Company updated its revenue estimates and recognized an additional \$0.7 million of revenue for tests performed in prior periods. - 2 In the quarter ended June 30, 2017, as a result of the related cash collections being higher than previously estimated and cash collection trends, the Company updated its revenue estimates and recognized an additional \$1.0 million of revenue for tests performed in prior periods. - 3 In the quarter ended June 30, 2018, as a result of the related cash collections being higher than previously estimated and cash collection trends, the Company updated its revenue estimates and recognized an additional \$0.5 million of revenue for tests performed in prior periods. - 4 In the quarter ended September 30, 2018, as a result of the related cash collections being higher than previously estimated and cash collection trends, the Company updated its revenue estimates and recognized an additional \$0.5 million of revenue for tests performed in prior periods.